 Each member of our Board of Directors serves until the next annual meeting of stockholders and until his or her respective successor is duly elected and qualifies.
-Currently, our Board of Directors has twelve members, of whom ten are not "interested persons" of Main Street, as defined in the Investment Company Act of 1940 (the "1940 Act").
+Currently, our Board of Directors has ten members, of whom eight are not "interested persons" of Main Street, as defined in the Investment Company Act of 1940 (the "1940 Act").
 The 1940 Act requires that our Board of Directors be composed of a majority of members who are not "interested persons" of Main Street.
 In addition, the New York Stock Exchange Listed Company Manual requires that we maintain a majority of independent directors on the Board of Directors and provides that a director of a business development company, like us, shall be considered to be independent if he or she is not an "interested person" of the business development company, as defined in the 1940 Act.

 The term of office of all directors will expire at this year's Annual Meeting.
-After over twelve years of exceptional service to our Board of Directors, dating back to the Company's initial public offering in 2007, each of Messrs.
-Michael Appling, Jr. and Joseph E. Canon is resigning from the Board of Directors at the end of his current term and, therefore, will not stand for re-election at the Annual Meeting.
-In anticipation of such director resignations, and to ensure continuity, within the past three years the Board of Directors has appointed Mses.
-Valerie L. Banner, Kay Matthews and Dunia A. Shive to serve as directors.
-In connection with the resignations of Messrs.
-Appling and Canon, the Board of Directors passed a resolution reducing the number of directors that constitutes the full Board of Directors from twelve to ten directors effective as of the Annual Meeting.
-On the recommendation of the Nominating and Corporate Governance Committee and the nomination of our Board of Directors, each of the ten nominees named below, all of whom are presently members of our Board of Directors, will stand for reelection as directors at the Annual Meeting.
+After four years of excellent service to our Board, Ms. Banner has informed the Board of Directors that she has decided not to stand for reelection to the Board of Directors at the end of her current term and, therefore, will not stand for reelection at the Annual Meeting.
+In connection with Ms. Banner's departure, the Board of Directors passed a resolution reducing the number of directors that constitutes the full Board of Directors from ten to nine directors effective as of the Annual Meeting.
+On the recommendation of the Nominating and Corporate Governance Committee and the nomination of our Board of Directors, each of the nine nominees named below, all of whom are presently members of our Board of Directors, will stand for re-election as directors at the Annual Meeting.